OpenTranslationBible/open-bible/en-GB/20.Proverbs/md/proverbs-25.md

 Better to live on a corner of the roof than to share a house with a quarrelsome woman.

 ## Proverbs 25:25
-Like cold water to a weary soul is good news from a distant land.
+Good news from a distant land is like cold water to a weary soul.

 ## Proverbs 25:26
 Like a muddied spring or a polluted well are the righteous who give way before the wicked.